bmukha/kottans-frontend/README.md

 <details><summary>6.
 JS Basics</summary>
 <br>

 This chapter took me a couple days to complete because of weekend and whatnot.
 Intro to JS from John Hopkins University is a bit outdated, but I brushed up my knowledge of basics regardless.
-And in the process of doing tasks on FreeCodeCamp I have solidified my understanding of functional programming and familiarized myself with couple useful array and string methods I have never used before.
+And in the process of doing tasks on FreeCodeCamp I have solidified my understanding of functional programming and familiarized myself with couple of useful array and string methods I have never used before.

 ![coursera-week-4](./task_js_basics/coursera_js_week4.resized.png)
 ![freecodecamp1](./task_js_basics/freecodecamp1.png)